 The TEA will be calculated by adding the best four scaled scores.
 These may be in any combination of courses; however, no course can be counted more than once.
-There remains for 2026 a 10% bonus for Mathematics Methods, Mathematics Specialist and best LOTE score.
+There is a review of the 10% bonus for Mathematics Methods, Mathematics Specialist and best LOTE score.
+It is likely that this bonus will not apply to students entering Year 11 in 2026.